-The door is always open early morning to late afternoon and everyone is always welcome, if you do come please do sign the visitors book.
+We aim to open the Church early morning to late afternoon, and everyone is always welcome, if you do come please do sign the visitors book.